How to decrease stress with your sense of smell

-Lavender – Lavender is a warm and light scent that is concentrated in the foliage of this beautiful purple flower.
+Lavender – Lavender is a warm and light scent that is concentrated in the foliage of these beautiful purple flowers.
 Try a bath with lavender essential oils (or simply sprinkle the foliage directly in the water).
 You can also add a few droplets of lavender oil to your sheets for a restful sleep.

 Chamomile – Chamomile is an anti-inflammatory herb that works wonders during allergy season, calms the nervous system and aids in sleep.
 Allergies are known to act up during times of stress and sleep can also become an issue.
 If you are suffering from insomnia, a cup of chamomile tea should do the trick.